mostman/Slackbuilds/chromium/README.md

 * java runtime (Slackware ARM package Is avalible [here](https://github.com/mostman/Slackbuilds/releases/download/20.1/jdk-8u371-arm-1_SLse.tgz))
 * Internet access (for downloading toolchain bins)

-# <del>Optional dependencies to build:</del>
+# Optional dependencies to build:
 * llvm >= 16.0.x (Is avalible throught slack package or my [llvm](https://github.com/mostman/Slackbuilds/tree/main/llvm) buildscript or prebuilt [llvm slackware x86_64 and ARM](https://github.com/mostman/Slackbuilds/releases/tag/16.0.6) package).
-Chromiums internal llvm/clang does not seam to detect ARM correctly and does not set any target triple, to get around this issue you´ll have to use my llvm/clang package for Slackware Arm 15.0.
+To speed up the build and not having to build Chromiums internal llvm/clang everytime, to get around this issue you can install my llvm/clang package for Slackware Arm 15.0.
+By doing this you save about a day comping time on a RPI4.

 # Patch AlienBob´s [chromium.Slackbuild](http://www.slackware.com/~alien/slackbuilds/chromium/build/)
 * Download all aliens chromium slackbuild as described by him self.